Before you start: what you are actually signing up for

 docker compose logs -f openclaw-gateway # Docker

 CVE-2026-25253 is a prompt injection vulnerability affecting OpenClaw before version 2026.2.8.
-The vulnerability allows malicious content in processed documents or web pages to inject instructions into the agent's context, potentially causing it to execute unauthorized commands or exfiltrate data.
-The advisory is published at the OpenClaw GitHub security advisories page.
+Malicious content in processed documents or web pages can inject instructions into the agent's context, potentially causing it to execute unauthorized commands or exfiltrate data.
+If you are running 2026.2.7 or earlier, update now:

 openclaw update

-openclaw --version # verify you are on 2026.2.8+
+openclaw --version # verify 2026.2.8+

 docker compose pull